 “Welcome to the future of the preservation of memory.” —Chicago Tribune

-Years from now, long after the last Holocaust Survivor has passed on, their stories will survive thanks to New Dimensions in Testimony, groundbreaking three-dimensional technology, developed by USC Shoah Foundation’s New Dimensions in Testimony program, in association with Illinois Holocaust Museum.
+Years from now, Holocaust Survivor stories will survive, thanks to groundbreaking three-dimensional technology Dimensions in Testimony, developed by USC Shoah Foundation’s New Dimensions in Testimony program in association with Illinois Holocaust Museum.

 The Museum is the first in the world to employ this technology in a permanent exhibition space.

-13 Survivors from around the world have been through the rigorous recording process.
-Each of the participating survivors spent several days in a Los Angeles studio answering upward of 2,000 questions about their Holocaust experiences, and related issues, before the unblinking gaze of 50-plus cameras.
+To create this interactive experience, 13 Survivors from around the world agreed to go through a rigorous interviewing process.
+Each of the participating Survivors spent several days in a Los Angeles studio, answering over 2,000 questions about their Holocaust experiences before the unblinking gaze of 50-plus cameras.

 Click here to read bios.